 WG9 handles standardization of the sensor interface for input to the automated driving function.
 ISO 23150, which is covered by the activities, defines the logical interface between a sensor and the fusion unit and was published as an IS in May 2021.
-Content stipulated in the standard uses logical and abstract expressions rather than strictly defined communication content.
-Liaisons with AUTOSAR and other related organizations that strictly stipulate information that is actually exchanged should proceed following the IS publication.
-Discussions on the second edition that target DIS in February 2022 and IS publication in December 2022 are currently advancing.
+Content stipulated in the standard uses logical and abstract expressions from strictly defined communication content.
+While it also defines detailed enumerators, it is interpreted as allowing expansion required in actual installation.
+Discussions on the second edition that target FDIS in December 2022 and IS publication in May 2023 are currently advancing.